cast-org/figuration/site/4.0/get-started/migration.md

 - Dropped support for sliders using the Slider widget, and added support for `<input type="range">` elements.
 A few improvements on the accesibility of the sliders were also added.

 ### Popover
-- Popover now require [Popper.js](https://popper.js.org/) for positioning, replacing our custom code.
+- Popover now requires [Popper.js](https://popper.js.org/) for positioning, replacing our custom code.
 This also means changes to the available options.

 ### Slider
 - Dropped the slider widget as a bundled plugin.
 This has been replaced with the `.form-range` styled `<input type="range">` element.

 ### Tooltip
-- Tooltip now require [Popper.js](https://popper.js.org/) for positioning, replacing our custom code.
+- Tooltip now requires [Popper.js](https://popper.js.org/) for positioning, replacing our custom code.
 This also means changes to the available options.

 ## Documentation
 - We have stopped using Jekyll, and changed to using [Eleventy](https://11ty.dev) to generate the documentation.

 ## Build Tools
 - Figuration now requires Node.js v10 or newer if using our build tools.
 This is due to the minimum Node.js requirement for `grunt-sass`.
+- The `grunt` directory has been removed, and replaced with a `build` directory.